Improving Cram\'er-Rao Bound And Its Variants: An Extrinsic Geometry Perspective: Conclusion

 \section{Conclusion}

-In this work we developed refinements of the classical Cramér-Rao lower bound, and some of its own refinements such as the Bhattacharyya-type bounds that use higher-order score functions, in a manner consistent with the local differential geometry of the statistical model.
-The CRB case incorporated curvature-aware corrections derived from the second fundamental form on tangent vectors of the statistical manifold embedded into a fixed Hilbert space using the square root embedding, while the higher-order version also considered the decomposition of the corresponding jets in terms of the true scores using a special case of the Faà di Bruno formula.
+In this work we developed (non-asymptotic) refinements of the classical Cramér-Rao lower bound, and some of its own refinements such as the Bhattacharyya-type bounds that use higher-order score functions, in a manner consistent with the local differential geometry of the statistical model.
+The CRB case incorporated curvature-aware corrections derived from the second fundamental form on tangent vectors of the statistical manifold embedded into a fixed Hilbert space using the square root map, while the higher-order version also relied on a natural extension.
+Furthermore, we considered the decomposition of the corresponding jets in terms of the true scores using a special case of the Faà di Bruno formula to demonstrate improvements over Bhattacharyya-type bounds that use log-likelihood derivatives.
 We detailed explicit examples where the geometric correction terms result in definite improvements over the CRB and its variants.
-This confirms that curvature-aware corrections, when properly projected and interpreted within a Riemannian framework, yield provable and practically relevant enhancements.
+This confirms that curvature-aware corrections, when properly projected and interpreted within a Riemannian framework, yield provable and relevant inefficiency measures.
 Further research may examine the generality and limitations of these geometric corrections in broader model classes, such as those with higher-order nonlinearity in the statistical embedding or with weaker assumptions on regularity than what we allowed, for instance.
 The connection between extrinsic curvature and information-theoretic optimality, particularly beyond the second-order regime, remains an area with substantial theoretical and methodological potential.

-\paragraph{Acknowledgements.} We are thankful to Prof. Pillai for sharing his paper \cite{pillai}, which formed the motivation for this work.
+\paragraph{Acknowledgements.} We are thankful to Prof. Pillai for sharing his article \cite{pillai}, which formed the initial motivation for this work.